Markovian dynamics of concurrent systems: Introduction

 If $X$ is a singleton, or if $\pr_\alpha$ is independent of~$\alpha$, then the property becomes $\pr(x\cdot y)=\pr(x)\pr(y)$, which corresponds to Bernoulli measures---or memoryless measures.
 Bernoulli measures on trace monoids have been the topic of a previous work co-authored with J.~Mairesse~\cite{abbesmair14}.
 The present work covers the generalisation to the Markovian case.

+The defining property~(\ref{eq:50}) is natural.
+It corresponds to the intuitive Markov property that the probabilistic evolution of the system, at any stage, is entirely given by its current state.
+If $\pr_\alpha(x)>0$ in~(\ref{eq:50}), dividing by $\pr_\alpha(x)$ yields the following formulation in terms of conditional probabilities: $\pr_\alpha(x\cdot y\big|x)=\pr_{\alpha\cdot x}(y)$.
+In words: starting from the state~$\alpha$, and conditionally to the execution of the trajectory~$x$, the evolution of the system is indistinguishable in probability from the execution of the system starting from the state~$\alpha\cdot x$.

-We characterise all Markov measures associated with an asynchronous system $(\XS,\M)$ through a finite family of probabilistic parameters with certain normalisation conditions.
+Our first contribution is to characterise all Markov measures associated with a trace monoid action $(\M,\XS)$ through a finite family of probabilistic parameters with certain normalisation conditions.
 These normalisation conditions are polynomial in the parameters; they are expressed by means of a fundamental combinatorial device, the M\"obius transform, particularised for the framework of trace monoids.
+This first contribution does not take into account the notion of forbidden state.

-Markov measures are our main object of study in this paper.
-Specially interesting is the case where the asynchronous action is only partially defined.
-We then require that $\pr_\alpha(x)=0$ whenever $x$ is an action not enabled at state~$\alpha$.
-Their existence is not obvious.
-For accepto graphs---hence, without the asynchrony feature---, the Parry construction \cite{parry64,kitchens97,lind95} demonstrates the existence of a ``uniform'' measure, Markovian, and charging with positive probability every admissible finite trajectory if the accepto graph is irreducible.
-The generalisation of this measure to asynchronous systems is the second contribution of this paper.
+Another topic is the analysis of concurrent systems with a forbidden state~$\bot$, hence with the additional constraint $\pr_\alpha(x)=0$ whenever $x$ is an action not enabled at state~$\alpha$.
+The existence of Markov measures respecting this constraint is not obvious, even with the general description of Markov measures at hand.
+For acceptor graphs---hence, without the concurrency feature---, the Parry construction \cite{parry64,kitchens97,lind95} demonstrates the existence of a ``uniform'' measure, Markovian, and charging with positive probability every admissible finite trajectory if the acceptor graph is irreducible.
+The generalisation of this measure to concurrent systems is the second contribution of this paper.

-We show that the uniform measure of an asynchronous system is a Markov measure $\nu=(\nu_\alpha)_{\alpha\in\XS}$ in our sense.
-It has the following form, for $x$ enabled at state~$\alpha$:
+We construct the uniform measure for irreducible concurrent systems and we show that this is indeed a Markov measure $\nu=(\nu_\alpha)_{\alpha\in\XS}$.
+It has the following special form, for $x$ enabled at state~$\alpha$: